2026

 Anaheim, CA

-Pre-conference workshops will take place Tuesday, June 23rd from 9am-12pm and are available at an additional fee of $199 each unless otherwise noted.
-‘Pre-conference workshops’ are different from ‘conference sessions’ in that ‘workshops’ are longer (3hrs), require a separate registration at an additional fee and are limited in the number of attendees to allow for more hands-on instruction and interaction.
-Pre-conference workshops are not archived.
+Pre-event (pre-conference) workshops will take place Tuesday, June 23rd from 9am-12pm and are available at an additional fee of $199 each unless otherwise noted.
+'Pre-conference workshops' are different from 'conference sessions' in that 'workshops' are longer (3hrs), require a separate registration at an additional fee and are limited in the number of attendees to allow for more hands-on instruction and interaction.
+Pre-event workshops are not archived.

 The DECO Retreat is scheduled to take place Tuesday, June 23rd from 8:00am-1:00pm.